Tarvarus McFadden: Sophomore season

 As a sophomore, he took over as the starter, finishing with eight interceptions on the season, tied for the most in the country and second-most in FSU single-season history en route to first-team All-America honors from the FWAA and Phil Steele, All-ACC First-team accolades, was one of five finalists for the Bronko Nagurski Award, which is given to the nation's top defensive player, and collected the Jack Tatum Trophy, given to the nation's top defensive back by the Touchdown Club of Columbus.
 He was also named first-team All-ACC and was also a finalist for the Bronko Nagurski Trophy.
 Along with his eight interceptions, McFadden also totaled 20 tackles, including three tackles for loss, and six pass breakups.

 Junior season

 McFadden finished his junior season, totaling 30 tackles, 10 pass breakups and returning a blocked field goal 63 yards for a touchdown against Delaware State.
 He also earned second-team All-ACC and was named to the preseason Chuck Bednarik Award, Bronko Nagurski Award and Jim Thorpe Award watch list.

 Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

 McFadden signed with the San Francisco 49ers as an undrafted free agent on May 1, 2018.
 He was waived on September 1, 2018.